Shawn-LJJ/Arch-Linux-Installation/README.md

 Create my own user account that allows me to run administrative task.

 First, modify the `/etc/sudoers` file with `visudo` such that `wheel ALL=(ALL:ALL) ALL` is uncommented.
-The wheel group allows users to have administrative privilege.
+The wheel group allows users within the group to have administrative privilege.

 Next, create my own account and assign myself to the appropriate group: